-In recent years, there has been a clear shift away from the arts, modern languages and a handful of social sciences at both GCSEs and A-levels.
+In recent years, there has been a clear shift away from the arts, modern languages and some other subjects at both GCSEs and A-levels.

-Similarly, there has been an 8% decrease in modern languages and more than 10% in social sciences, such as economics and politics.
+Similarly, there has been an 8% decrease in modern languages and more than a 25% decline in English.

-Meanwhile, entries in Stem subjects - science, technology, engineering and maths - have increased by 15,500, 6%.
+Meanwhile, entries in science, technology, engineering and maths (known as Stem subjects) have increased by 15,500, a rise of 6%.

-Subjects do go in and out of fashion - but to what extent have policy changes had an effect?
+Subjects do go in and out of fashion - but to what extent have policy changes had an impact?

 Jon Andrews, deputy head of research at the Education Policy Institute, says the recent decrease in arts entries at A-level is likely to be linked to similar declines seen at GCSE.

-He says recent changes in school performance measures have pushed students away from these subjects, in favour of ones the government wants prioritised.
+He says recent changes in school performance measures in England have pushed students away from arts subjects, in favour of ones the government wants prioritised.

 The EBacc system encourages the grouping of subjects that the government says are "important" for students to study at GCSE, with schools measured by how many take a combination that must include: